FarmDyn/documentation/docs/template/herd_module.md

 ## Cattle Module

 !!! abstract
-    Cow herds can be distinguished by genetic potential, including endogenous breeding towards higher milk yield.
-Herds can be differentiated by animal types - such as cow, heifer, calf -, breeds, intensity levels (milk yield, daily weight gain) and feeding regimes.
+     Herds can be differentiated by animal types - such as cow, heifer, calf -, breeds, and feeding regimes.

 The cattle module is closely related to the general herd module.
 It describes the demographic relations between cattle types (dairy cows, mother cows, male and female calves, heifers, young bulls) on the farm.
 New-born calves can be sold immediately or after one year or being raised to a heifer or young bulls, respectively.
-The heifer process, starting with a female calf raised for one year is available in three intensity levels, leading to different process lengths (12, 21, 27 month) and thus first calving ages (12, 33 and 40 months) for the remonte.
+The heifer process, starting with a female calf raised for one year, is available in three intensity levels, leading to different process lengths (12, 21, 27 month) and thus first calving ages (12, 33 and 40 months) for the replacement.
 In Figure 3 the general concept of the cattle module and its decision points are illustrated.

 ![](../media/figure3.png)